rishitsaiya/CS214-Computer-Networks-Lab/README.md

 # Computer-Networks-Lab
-Computer Networks Lab Course (CS 214), IIT Dharwad
+Computer Networks Lab Course (CS 214), IIT Dharwad.

 This lab course mainly concentrated on implementing the concepts taught in the Computer Networks Course.